 The other two circuit workouts will be more intense, and are better for burning more calories during your workout.
 If you are focused on building muscle, the traditional workout will be a better option.

-If you have any questions, please feel free to contact us!
+If you have any questions about doing bodyweight exercises for your shoulders and at home workouts, please feel free to contact us!